A new mixed finite-element method for $H^2$ elliptic problems: Numerical experiments

-\begin{rmk} For the right-triangular meshes given in Figure~\ref{erd} (Left), $\gamma_1(2)\approx 41$ and $\gamma_1(3)\approx 62$.
-Therefore, we choose $\lambda=125, \ \text{and} \ 210$ respectively for the numerical results given in Figure~\ref{tab:ex3_uv}(Left) and Table~\ref{bih}.
-Note that, for both cases, $\lambda> 3\gamma_1$, which is necessary to satisfy the coercivity condition \eqref{eq:hata_coercivity} for the bilinear form $\hat{a}$. \end{rmk} Finally, we consider the classical biharmonic operator with clamped boundary conditions, i.e., $c_0=c_1=0$ and $\partial\Omega=\Gamma_1$ and $(u,\vec{v},\vec{\alpha})\in DG_3(\Omega,\tau_h)\times RT_4(\Omega,\tau_h)\times RT_4(\Omega,\tau_h)$.
+Finally, we consider the classical biharmonic operator with clamped boundary conditions, i.e., $c_0=c_1=0$ and $\partial\Omega=\Gamma_1$ and $(u,\vec{v},\vec{\alpha})\in DG_3(\Omega,\tau_h)\times RT_4(\Omega,\tau_h)\times RT_4(\Omega,\tau_h)$.
 Table \ref{bih} shows the effectiveness of the monolithic multigrid solver with an $\mathcal{O}(h^{-1})$ weight on the auxiliary operator.
-Dashes in the table mean that more than 100 iterations were required to converge when the residual norm or its relative reduction is less than $10^{-14}$.
+Dashes in the table mean that more than 100 iterations were required to converge when the residual norm or its relative reduction is less than $\revisenew{10^{-12}}$.
 We note that, due to a technical limitation in PCPATCH (where Nitsche boundary terms cannot be treated), these results use an alternate implementation of the star relaxation scheme that is less efficient than PCPATCH.
 Consequently, we do not report timings for these experiments, as they are not comparable to the timings reported elsewhere in this paper.